opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 A vertex array object stores the following:

-- Calls to glEnableVertexAttribArray or glDisableVertexAttribArray.
+- Calls to `GL.EnableVertexAttribArray` or `GL.DisableVertexAttribArray`.
-- Vertex attribute configurations via glVertexAttribPointer.
+- Vertex attribute configurations via `GL.VertexAttribPointer`.
-- Vertex buffer objects associated with vertex attributes by calls to glVertexAttribPointer.
+- Vertex buffer objects associated with vertex attributes by calls to `GL.VertexAttribPointer`.

 ![Image of how a VAO (Vertex Array Object) operates and what it stores in OpenGL](img/2-vertex_array_objects.png)